gustavklopp/LingL/README.md

    4. Launch this new version (after uncompressing it wherever you want) by clicking on the executable `LingLibre`.

-   5. *(optional)* Restoring the backup created in step '1'.
-Create an account (whatever name you want, you're not forced to use the same than in the old version). and in the 'Backup/Restore/Delete your account', click on 'Restore' and choose the backup file that you've got in the step '1'.
+   5. *(optional)* Restore the backup created in step '1': Create an account (whatever name you want, you're not forced to use the same than in the old version). and in the 'Backup/Restore/Delete your account', click on 'Restore' and choose the backup file that you've got in the step '1'.

 ### 3.2 for the Django server version: